2023 Tulip Tours Photo Review

 This season was quite a late bloom for tulips.
 However, she has six varieties and there was a nice spread amongst them.

 Betsie and husband, Loek, son Niek and his wife Cristal, with President Obama.
-President Obama booked us for a private visit to their tulips farm on May 1.
-You can read all about that here: [insert link].
+President Obama booked us for a private tulips tour and we brought him to Betsie’s farm on May 1.
+You can read about our presidential tour here.

 Betsie's 6 Variety of Tulips